 When you have asbestos in the air, you essentially have millions of tiny, sharp, abrasive fibers in the air.
 The resulting asbestos exposure can be life threatening.
 They can be curly or needle-straight depending on which of the 6 we are talking about.
 When we inhale, the inspired air interacts with our internal respiratory structures.

 This includes our nose, pharynx, bronchi, and lung alveoli.
 At the very end of the bronchial tree, these lung alveoli are incredibly thin.
 It’s where oxygen from the atmosphere seeps through to the passing blood cells.

 Asbestos is small enough when fragmented to go in and poke holes in those walls.
 Not only that, but they also lodge in different portions of the bronchial tree and do damage the whole way.
 So, in short, it’s like millions of sharp metallic needles destroying the structures that allow you to breathe.
 Asbestos exposure can be fatal.

 What To Do Next if you suspect Asbestos Exposure

-If you or someone you know has been exposed to asbestos and you are experiencing health complications, consult with a doctor immediately.
+If you suspect asbestos exposure for you or someone you know, and you are experiencing health complications, consult with a doctor immediately.
 Some of the tests that they’re likely going to do are: X-ray, urine sample, blood samples, and, in clear cut disease stages, a lung biopsy.
 Again, secure a medical assessment.
 This is the only way to confirm if your illness is caused by asbestos exposure.

 FURTHER READING FOR HOMEOWNERS & PETOWNERS